 - sticking out the tongue

-- random movement of the lips, tongue, or jaw
+- a random movement of the lips, tongue, or jaw

-- sometimes movement in the limbs, fingers, and toes
+- some movements in the limbs, fingers, and toes

 - swaying movements of the hips or torso in severe cases

 - difficulty breathing, also in severe cases